Define, Discover, and De-Identify PII in Dark Data

 If you told DarkShield to mask, it will also report on the files that were masked, and those that were not completely masked.
 Of course all the search and masking job configuration details, including data classes and rule matchers, are saved and available for inspection locally or in secure repositories.

 Easily query, analyze, and format the results of your search and mask operations through built-in reporting and visualization functionality.
 After DarkShield runs, right click on the results file to display information about the searching and masking operations.
 Where data could not be masked after an earlier search, you'll know, and can look at the DarkShield error log and data model to learn why and solve the problem.

 Alternatively, you can forward or send DarkShield log data directly into:

 - a SIEM/SOC tool (see the Splunk ES example below) for custom display or alert requirements

-- custom 2D reports from the data using the CoSort SortCL program in Voracity; DarkShield creates metadata for SortCL use in log query and reporting operations.
+- custom 2D reports from the data using the CoSort SortCL data mapping program in Voracity; DarkShield creates metadata for SortCL use in custom log query and reporting operations.